Talent5/Soma_AI-App-master/README.md

 ![Personal Information](./assets/form.png)
 *Description*: Show a screenshot of the form where users enter personal information.
 This image demonstrates the profile setup process.

-### Placeholder for Additional Screenshots
+### Dashboard Page

+![MainPage] (./assets/Dashboard.png)
-- **Dashboard**: Screenshot of the main dashboard, displaying matched scholarships, upcoming deadlines, and progress tracking.
+- *Description*: Screenshot of the main dashboard, displaying matched scholarships, upcoming deadlines, and progress tracking.
+- *Note*: T
 - **Scholarship Search**: Image showing the scholarship search and filter interface, highlighting the functionality of finding and refining search results.
 - **Scholarship Details**: Detailed view of a specific scholarship, including eligibility criteria, amount, and application deadline.
 - **Document Management**: Screenshot of the document management section where users can create, store, and edit scholarship-related documents.